51 - John the Slacker, Slacker

 Tune by Traditional

-We're not sure what to do with this one - we liked what the London Sea Shanty Collective had done with it at a recent workshop, replacing 'John Kanaka' with 'John, the slacker', so we've adopted that
+We're not sure what to do with this one - we liked what the London Sea Shanty Collective had done with it at a recent workshop, replacing 'John Kanaka' with 'John, the slacker', so we've adopted that.
+We've also got a 'space shanty' version here

 I thought I heard the old man say